vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 1. In the web browser displaying the GitHub repo, navigate to each folder containing the code of the individual spring-petclinic-* services and review their content.
 You don't need to know their full details, but you should understand their basic structure.

+1. Make sure you create a local copy of this project for you to work in during the lab.

 ### Consider the Azure services most suitable for hosting your application

 Now that you have familiarized yourself with the application you will be migrating to Azure, as the next step, you will need to consider different compute options you have at your disposal for hosting this application.